ubccr/xdmod/docs/databases.md

 you are not using localhost and/or the default mysql port.
 Likewise, the SQL file paths will different if the source package was installed.

+Initialize ACLs:

+    $ acl-xdmod-management
+    $ acl-config
+    $ acl-import

+**NOTE**: If you are installed the source tarball update your `PATH` to include the Open XDMoD `bin` directory before running these commands.

 ### moddb

 Application data.
 Stores data used by the portal, including user data